ec-europa/digitec/data/speakers/eva-kailli.md

 twitter: '@EvaKaili'
 picture: /img/eva-kaili.jpg
 ---
 Eva Kaili is a Member of the European Parliament, elected in 2014.
-In her capacity as the Chair of the European Parliament's Science and Technology Options Assessment body (STOA) she has, been working intensively on promoting innovation as a driving force of the establishment of the European Digital Single Market.
+In her capacity as the Chair of the European Parliament's Science and Technology Options Assessment body (STOA) she has been working intensively on promoting innovation as a driving force of the establishment of the European Digital Single Market.
 She has been particularly active in the fields of blockchain technology, m/eHealth, big data, fintech, AI and cybersecurity.

 She is the Head of the Greek SD Delegation (Pasok/Elia) in the European Parliament and Chair of the Delegation to the NATO Parliamentary Assembly (D-NAT).
 She is member of the ITRE and TAX2 Committees, and a substitute in ECON, EMPL,SEDE, D-RU, D-US.